 The HIV/AIDS Bureau administers the Ryan White HIV/AIDS Program, which provides a comprehensive system of care for people with HIV.
 The Program works with cities, states, and local community-based organizations to provide HIV care and treatment services to more than half a million people each year.

 The Maternal and Child Health Bureau administers programs, supports research, and invests in workforce training to ensure the health and well-being of mothers, children, and families across their lives.
-In partnership with states and communities, the Bureau supports health care and public health services for an estimated 55 million people nationwide.
+In partnership with states and communities, the Bureau supports health care and public health services for nearly 60 million people nationwide.

 The Provider Relief Bureau ensures resiliency of the nation's health care systems and infrastructure by supporting health care entities in the U.S. to prevent, prepare for and respond to coronavirus.
 The Bureau reimburses health care providers for health care related expenses or lost revenues attributable to coronavirus, provides claims reimbursement for health care entities for COVID-19 testing and treatment for uninsured individuals, and reimburses providers for administering COVID-19 vaccines to patients enrolled in health plans that either do not cover vaccination fees or cover them with patient cost-sharing.

 The Federal Office of Rural Health Policy provides policy analysis to the Office of Secretary and supports a number of rural health programs, including rural health networks, black lung clinics, telehealth, and veterans rural health access programs.

 The Office of Communications oversees communications to and from the public, including media, social media, speeches, presentations, and web content; and also handles clearances of agency publications and reports.

 The Office for the Advancement of Telehealth (OAT) improves access to quality health care through integrated telehealth services.
 Our programs support direct services, research, and technical assistance.